IBM-Cloud/terraform-provider-ibm/website/docs/d/is_instance_profile.html.markdown

 - `name` - (Required, String) The name for this virtual server instance profile.

 ## Attribute reference
-In addition to all argument reference list, you can access the following attribute references after your data source is created.
+In addition to the argument reference list, you can access the following attribute references after your data source is created.

 - `architecture` - (String) The default Operating System architecture for an instance of the profile.
 - `architecture_type` - (String) The type for this OS architecture.
 - `architecture_values` - (String) The supported OS architecture(s) for an instance with this profile.
-- `bandwidth`  Nested `bandwidth` blocks have the following structure:
+- `bandwidth` - (List) Nested `bandwidth` blocks have the following structure:

   Nested scheme for `bandwidth`:
   - `default` - (String) The default value for this profile field.